Research

 Funded by the Columbia University Program for Economic Research (PER)

-India is the world’s largest groundwater user, with 90% used for agriculture.
+India is the world’s largest groundwater user, with 90\% used for agriculture.
 Groundwater, however, is a common pool resource, generating a tragedy of the commons that threatens agricultural sustainability.
 We develop a parsimonious model to show how a popular policy intervention — subsidizing efficient irrigation technology — can exacerbate distortions away from socially optimal groundwater extraction.
 We test the model’s predictions by leveraging geophysical variation in extraction externalities and a $1.35 billion program subsidizing efficient irrigation.
 Consistent with the model’s predictions, the policy’s impact depends on the severity of extraction externalities: extraction falls 9.2% in low-externality areas but rises 11.0% in high-externality areas.
 Low-externality farmers maintain cultivation using less groundwater, while high-externality farmers cultivate more intensively.
-Finally, the program causes climate-adaptive responses in low-externality areas—reducing extraction during normal rainfall and increasing it during droughts—but the opposite pattern in high-externality areas, consistent with climate maladaptation.
+Finally, the policy produces divergent impacts on farmers’ exposure to climate risk: in low-externality areas, farmers conserve groundwater during normal rainfall years and extract more during drought years to smooth water input, while in high-externality areas, farmers increase extraction during normal years, depleting their capacity to extract during droughts and exacerbating their exposure to climate variability.
 Our findings illustrate that the same common pool conditions that typically justify an intervention may also determine its welfare implications.

 Work in Progress